Roberto Colautti: AEK Larnaca

 Colautti joined AEK Larnaca on 28 June 2014, signing a one-year deal, with the possibility to extend the contract.
 His league debut came on 24 August 2014 in a 5–2 victory against Apollon Limassol, where he scored his first goals, a brace.

 International career

-On 2 September 2006, Colautti made his debut for the Israel national football team, having received clearance from FIFA only two days before the match.
+On 2 September 2006, Colautti made his debut for the Israel national team, having received clearance from FIFA only two days before the match.
 His debut saw Israel defeat Estonia 1–0 in Tallinn, Estonia.
 Colautti scored the only goal of the match in the 9th minute.
 He has scored a brace against Croatia and further goals against Andorra, Macedonia and another goal against Estonia.
 All of his goals have come in Israel's UEFA Euro 2008 qualifiers; in his first seven matches, he had six international goals to his name.

 Colautti was granted full Israeli citizenship along with Toto Tamuz (originally from Nigeria), after their respective applications were approved by the Minister of Internal Affairs Roni Bar-On in 2007.